 I chose to study at UCLan as it was one of only three universities in the entire country that offered Korean.
 I had never properly studied a language before and was not already bilingual.

 During Freshers' Week we held the first "Inter- Dental Education Centre Quiz" to welcome the new 2nd Year BDS students and allow everyone to meet the new Orthodontic Therapists.
 It was held in the Foster Building and was very well attended.

 A guide dog owner from the Isle of Man has been singing the praises of the University of Central Lancashire since he started his counselling and psychotherapy degree in September 2015.

-This second year module allows students to undertake a project for an external organisation, something that looks very good on your CV!
-Small groups of students work on a project over a full semester and have produced museum displays, radio programmes, and educational resources.
+This second year module allows students to undertake a project for an external organisation, something that looks very good on your CV.

 The University of Central Lancashire (UCLan) is helping to support winners of this year’s Be Inspired Business Awards (BIBAs) through the delivery of an academy of excellence.

 UCLan Biology (BSc (Hons) Biology) started in October 2016 and here we meet two new students and find out their first impression of the course.

 Senior Lecturer at the School of Pharmacy and Biomedical Sciences, Pete Abel, shares his experiences of an International Observership at Kansas University Medical Centre.

 The ‘Exploring Light and Dark’ scientific research exhibitions which took place during the summer of 2016 allowed visitors to find out about research into our dynamic Sun, the lifecycle of stars and a whole galaxy of interesting concepts and ideas.

 A Blackpool-based toy company which specialises in creating personalised gifts for children is set to create three jobs before the end of the year.